hadiesmaeli/test/README.md

 # Gimp

-**Gimp stand of GNU Image Mnipulation.
+**Gimp Stands Of GNU Image Mnipulation.
 Is a cross platform image editor for GNU/Linux, Windows, Mac OS oprations system. is Open-source, its means we can access to source code project**

 ### Lets do some tutorial in Gimp: